Official Record and Public Image Search

 Florida law requires that images and copies of the above-listed documents remain on file and available to the public upon request in the office of the Clerk/County Recorder.

 CLERK OF THE CIRCUIT COURT

 Santa Rosa County, Florida

 Milton, FL 32572

-“Any person preparing or filling a court document should not include a social security number or a complete bank account, debit, charge, or credit card number in such document, unless required by law or court rule, or necessary to the adjudication of the case.
+“Any person preparing or filing a court document should not include a social security number or a complete bank account, debit, charge, or credit card number in such document unless required by law or court rule, or necessary to the adjudication of the case.

 *Please note that all e-mail correspondence and e-mail addresses to the Santa Rosa Clerk are public record as per Senate Bill 80 – effective July 1, 2006.